ALIVEcorp/SoloS/readme.md

 Extending Functionality
 -----------------------
-Singular is designed to be extensible for different agent architectures and use cases.
+SoloS is designed to be extensible for different agent architectures and use cases.
 Key areas for customization include:
 - The AgentState enum and transition validity rules
 - State entry/exit hooks and transition side-effects
 - Broadcast mechanism for log distribution and external verification